 Can all students participate in the survey?

-The Student Engagement and Wellbeing Survey pilot will be open to all students in Year 4 and Year 8.
+The Queensland Engagement and Wellbeing Survey is open to all students in Year 4 to Year 12.

-When will the Student Engagement and Wellbeing Survey happen?
+When will the Queensland Engagement and Wellbeing Survey happen?

 Who can I contact if I have further questions?

-If you have further questions about the Student Engagement and Wellbeing Survey, please get in touch with your child's teacher or school principal.
+If you have further questions about the Queensland Engagement and Wellbeing Survey, please get in touch with your child's teacher or school principal.

-The Student Engagement and Wellbeing Survey project team can be contacted on email
+The Queensland Engagement and Wellbeing Survey project team can be contacted on email